github/developer.github.com/content/v3/meta.md

 hooks
 : An Array of IP addresses in CIDR format specifying the addresses that incoming service hooks will originate from.
-Subscribe to the [API Changes blog](http://developer.github.com/changes/) to get updated when this list changes.
+Subscribe to the [API Changes blog](http://developer.github.com/changes/) or follow @GitHubAPI on Twitter to get updated when this list changes.